 The school communicates very effectively with parents, carers and community members regarding important school developments.
-It takes very effective steps to engage with community members who may be reluctant or unsure about approaching the school.

 The school is effective in encouraging parents and carers to support, and make decisions about, their own children's learning, progress, well-being, behaviour and development.
 It has good systems to take account of the views of parents and carers, and acts upon these views effectively.
 It invites parents and carers to participate in school activities.